niolabs/docs/docs/includes/sd-sharing.md

 ### Sharing

-Per permission level assigned to collaborators in the nio System Designer
+Permission levels assigned to collaborators in the nio System Designer

 | | system |
 | ------------- | ------------- |